 10. Double the two-second rule

-The two-second rule is not an all-season rule.
-The two-second rule should be doubled during the winter to give you plenty of space between you and the person ahead.
+Double the two-second rule during the winter to give plenty of space between you and the person ahead.